thokjo12/vector-space-model/README.md

 fn main(){
-    //Define a capture for regex alternative is to just have the capture return a empty string let capture = |cap: &Captures| {
+    //Define a capture for regex, alternative is to just have the capture return a empty string let capture = |cap: &Captures| {
         if cap.get(2).is_some() {
             return format!("{} {}", &cap[3], &cap[4]);